Peach Empanadas with Bourbon Preserves

 Neighborly Grace

-- The Presentation: Present the empanadas on an elevated silver tray or a polished wooden board.
+- The Presentation: Present the empanadas on a tall silver tray or a polished wooden board.
 Apply the final glaze just as guests are seated to ensure the contrast between the warm pastry and the cool, glossy reduction is fully expressive.

 - The Pour: Offer a chilled glass of sparkling Rosé or a slightly sweet Brachetto d'Acqui.
 The effervescence provides a bright, refreshing lift that cuts through the rich bourbon preserves and highlights the acidity of the peach glaze.